 Interactive Tango Milonga gives voice to this movement, allowing skilled dancers a novel avenue of connection, through sound.
 The system modifies and generates distinctive elements of music such as note onset and duration, orchestration, as well as timbral elements such as brightness in response to movement.
 A multi-level mapping (ie, translation from sound to movement) is employed which relates movement perceptions (e.g., choppy, smooth, busy, exotic) to similar musical characters as well as affecting the sonification of lower level features of movement such as trajectory and foot onset.
 The resulting sound connects not just leader and follower, but also the entire dance floor, transforming it into a sounding ensemble.
 Through this agency over music, Interactive Tango Milonga aims to immerse skilled dancers further into the interplay of musical interpretation and interpersonal, embodied connection.

-Courtney Brown has seven years of Argentine tango dance experience, coming to the style of music and dance through her experience as an accordionist.
+Courtney Brown has nine years of Argentine tango dance experience, coming to the style of music and dance through her experience as an accordionist.
 She has studied tango dance from Triangulo Tango, NYC (2008-2011), Daniela Borgialli at ASU (2012, workshops), and from private lessons from DNI Tango, Buenos (2015).
 She has taken workshops from many tango masters, including Pablo Veron (at Boston Tango Society), Homer y Christina Ladas (at Tucson Tango Festival), Mariano ‘Chicho’ Frumboli y Juana Sepulveda (at ASU Tango Club), Gabriela Gonzales (at ASU Tango Festival) and Nick Jones y Diana Cruz (at Triangle Tango).
 She has taught beginning tango workshops at SalsaNoke, Roanoke, VA, and ran the 7ate9 Milonga monthly series in 2012, teaching beginning tango before each event.
 She also has run experimental sound and movement workshops both in Buenos Aires and Tempe, AZ, exploring the tango concept of connection through exercises influenced by Deep Listening, Scratch Orchestra, Contact Improvisation, and Acoustic Ecology.

 Interactive Tango Milonga is made possible in part through seed funding from the Pave Arts Venture Incubator at ASU.